stennity8/watchlist-client/README.md

 ---

 ### WatchList Client handles the front-end for the WatchList application.
 This WatchList application allows the users to sign up and create a watch list of TvShows.
-Currently TvShows are limited to the top 20 most popular shows on The Movie DB.
+Users can pick from the most popular shows on The Movied Database or search for a show.

 GitHub for Front-end: `https://github.com/stennity8/watchlist-client.git`